San Antonio Truck Accident Attorney

 Truck Accidents Caused by Distraction

 Over the past several years, distracted driving has slowly become a major cause of trucking accidents.
-With the increase in use of smart phones and tablets, Texas has seen an increase in accidents due to distracted drivers–in passenger vehicles and commercial motor vehicles.
+With the increase in the use of smartphones and tablets, Texas has seen an increase in accidents due to distracted drivers–in passenger vehicles and commercial motor vehicles.
 Truck drivers are apparently just as distracted as other motorists.
 A 2010 report issued by the Federal Motor Carrier Safety Administration reveals that 20% of all trucking accidents are caused by distracted truck drivers.
 Types of distractions included:

 - Cell Phone Use;